 I grew up watching the movie based on this piece of classic literature.
 The story of Edmond Dantes is based on real-life and tells the story of a man imprisoned wrongly and his fight to escape prison and save his life.

 I believe that classic literature needs to be a substantial part of every child’s education.
 Today’s literature is lacking in so many ways to truly build children up and entertain them in wholesome, meaningful ways.
-By utilizing your read aloud time for classic literature you’ll have the opportunity to teach your children new vocabulary words, discuss important topics and make memories that last a lifetime.

 What are your favorite classic literature read alouds?